Who We Are

 Creative Director /Partner

 Emily Cotton is an innovative educator and creative leader dedicated to fostering engaging, inquiry-driven learning experiences that inspire students to explore and learn.
-With a Master's in Learning, Design, and Technology from Georgetown University and a Bachelor's in Art Education (K-12), Emily has cultivated a career rooted in authentic, community-centered education.
+With a Master's in Learning, Design, and Technology from Georgetown University and a Bachelor's in Art Education (K-12) from Brigham Young University-Idaho, Emily has cultivated a career rooted in authentic, community-centered education.

-Her diverse experience spans K-12 and higher education, including leadership roles as Principal of Shumway Academy, Coordinator for Georgetown University's Summer Institute for Teaching & Learning, and Co-creator of the Teaching Practicum Residency course for Georgetown's Education Transformation Master's Program.
+Her diverse experience spans K-12 and higher education, including leadership roles at Shumway Academy, a private K-8th school, and as Coordinator for Georgetown University's Summer Institute for Teaching & Learning.
+Additionally, she co-created the Teaching Practicum Residency course for Georgetown's Master of Education in Transformation.
 She has also served as Equity and Social Justice Leader for Arlington Public Schools and worked as an Adjunct Education Professor, guiding future educators in Educational Psychology and Principles of Teaching.

-At the heart of Emily's leadership is a commitment to collaboration, innovation, and inclusivity, ensuring that education transcends traditional boundaries, connects diverse communities, and empowers students to explore, create, and thrive.
+At the heart of Emily's leadership is a commitment to collaboration, innovation, and inclusivity, ensuring that education transcends traditional boundaries, connects diverse communities, and empowers students to explore, create, and ask questions.

 Contact us